Type 2 Ka-Mi: Design

 The Type 2 Ka-Mi was based on the army's Type 95 Ha-Go light tank, but with an all-welded hull with rubber seals in place of the riveted armor.
 It was intended to be water-tight.
 Large, hollow pontoons made from steel plates were attached to the front glacis plate and rear decking to give the necessary buoyancy.
 The front pontoon was internally divided into two "symmetrical sections" and each one was divided into three separate watertight compartments to minimize the effects of damage from flooding and shellfire.
 The pontoons were attached by a system of "small clips" with a release inside the tank, to be engaged once it landed for ground combat operations.
+The pontoons were filled with kapok.

 Its gun turret had a high-velocity Type 1 37 mm gun and a coaxial Type 97 light machine gun.
 A second Type 97 light machine gun was located in the tank's bow.

 The tank was capable of attaining speeds of 10 km/h in the water with a range of 140 km through two propellers situated at the rear of the hull, powered by the tank's engine.
 Steering was in the control of the tank commander, who operated a pair of rudders from the turret through cables.
 The crew included an onboard mechanic.
-It was the "best designed amphibious tank of the war".
+According to Steven J. Zaloga, it was the "best designed amphibious tank of the war".

 Combat record

 The Type 2 Ka-Mi came into active service after the initial campaigns of World War II, and thus for the most part was too late to be used in its original design mission of amphibious landings.
-Many units were assigned to naval garrison detachments in the South Seas Mandate and in the Japanese occupation of the Dutch East Indies.
+Many units were assigned to detachments of the Special Naval Landing Force (SNLF) at IJN bases at Sasebo, Maizuru, Yokosuka, and Kure.

 The Type 2 Ka-Mi was first used in combat during the Guadalcanal campaign in late 1942.
-Later they were encountered by the United States Marine Corps in the Marshall Islands and Mariana Islands, particularly on Saipan, where they supported the Yokosuka Base Special Naval Landing Force (SNLF) in its failed amphibious operation.
-They were also used during the fighting on the Philippine island of Leyte in late 1944 when they supported the 101st SNLF at Ormoc Gulf.
+Later they were encountered by the United States Marine Corps in the Marshall Islands and Mariana Islands, particularly on Saipan, where they supported the Yokosuka Base SNLF in its failed amphibious operation.
+They were used during the fighting on the Philippine island of Leyte in late 1944 when they supported the 101st SNLF at Ormoc Gulf and also used piecemeal in the fighting for Luzon.
 According to Ralph Zumbro in his book "Tank Aces", several Ka-Mi were destroyed by US Army LVT-1s off the coast of Leyte during history's only amphibious tank vs. amphibious tank action; this is doubtful, however, as most Ka-Mi tanks were destroyed after they came ashore at Ormoc.
 A handful more were captured by US Army troops on Luzon in 1945, as well as several others captured by Australian and Commonwealth troops.